Updated: Aug 29

 Many people are convinced that Jesus did not historically exist.
 However, there are multiple cases of ancient sources attesting to the existence to Jesus Christ.
 Even the History Channel, which loves to promote unhistorical theories, even documents it (see here).
 Below are a number of documents from the centuries closest to Christ speaking of Jesus.

-Cornelius Tacitus was a Roman Senator and wrote in his "Annals of Imperial Rome" (112 AD) about the previous Roman Emperor, Nero.
+Cornelius Tacitus was “a Roman historian who lived through the reigns of over a half dozen Roman emperors.
+He has been called the ‘greatest historian’ of ancient Rome, an individual generally acknowledged among scholars for his ‘integrity and essential goodness'...The annals cover the period from Augustus's death in A.D.
+14 to that of Nero in A.D.
+68” (Gary Habermas, VHCELJ, 87).
 Tacitus said that, when Rome was lit on fire, Nero attempted to blame it on "the persons commonly called Christians, who were hated for their enormities.
 Christus, the founder of the name, was put to death by Pontius Pilate, procurator of Judea in the reign of Tiberius" (Annals, section 15, para.
 44).

 Flavius Josephus, who became a Pharisee at 19 years old, was a Jew who became a Roman of high standing.
 His Jewish Antiquities (written around 93 AD) speak of the Jewish high priest Ananus attempting to execute James, the brother of "Jesus," since the Roman governor Festus had died.